hertzmann/hertzmann.github.io/_posts/2023-07-31-occluding-contours-part-1.md

 </figure>
 </center>

-But there are entire classes of occluding contour stylizations we can't do reliably or robustly—and we're not seeing them in movies or games.
-Here are some examples of occluding contour stylizations from research papers over the years:
+Now, there are a lot richer classes of stylizations in the research literature.
+Here are some examples:
 <center>
 <figure>
   <img src="../../../images/howtodraw/styles.jpg" alt="NPR contour styles"/>
 </figure>
 </center>
-We can author all sorts of beautiful rendering styles.
-But the algorithms aren't robust.
-All of the existing contour algorithms for smooth surfaces have unpredictable failure cases.
+But we're not seeing these styles in games or movies.
+Why not?
+These styles rely on vector contour extraction algorithms, and all of the existing algorithms for smooth surfaces have unpredictable failure cases.
 And we've never really understood why.

 This year, we finally cracked the case.